mindcruzer/pelican-encrypt-content/README.md

 ===============

 This plugin allows you to have password protected articles and pages in [Pelican](http://docs.getpelican.com/).
-The content is encrypted with AES-256 in Python using [PyCrypto](https://www.dlitz.net/software/pycrypto/), and decrypted in the browser with [Crypto-JS](https://code.google.com/p/crypto-js/).
-It has been tested in Python 2.7 and Python 3.4.
+The content is encrypted with AES-256 in Python using [PyCryptodome](https://www.pycryptodome.org/), and decrypted in the browser with [Crypto-JS](https://code.google.com/p/crypto-js/).
+It has been tested in Python 3.8.0

+#### Python 3.8 compatibility

+PyCrypto is not compatible with Python 3.8 (https://github.com/dlitz/pycrypto/issues/283) and wasn't updated since 2014.
+It has been widely and pretty smoothly replaced by [PyCryptodome](https://github.com/Legrandin/pycryptodome), a PyCrypto fork.

 #### Requirements

-- Pelican 3.6+
+- Pelican 4.2.0
-- PyCrypto (`pip install -r requirements.txt`)
+- PyCryptodome 3.9.7
+- Twisted 20.3.0 for tests

 #### Installation